John Miers (botanist)

 John Miers, FRS FLS (25 August 1789 – 17 October 1879.
-Kensington), knight grand cross of the Order of the Rose, was a British botanist and engineer, best known for his work on the flora of Chile and Argentina.
+Kensington), was a British botanist and engineer, best known for his work on the flora of Chile and Argentina.
+He was awarded a knight grand cross of the Order of the Rose.

+Life and work

 Miers was born in London to a jeweller from Yorkshire, and showed interest in mineralogy and chemistry from an early age.
 His first published work was a monograph on nitrogen which appeared in the Annals of Philosophy in 1814.
 After his marriage in 1818 he travelled to South America to participate in a venture to exploit the mineral resource of Chile, particularly copper.
 However, after landing in Buenos Aires his wife came down with childbed fever on the trip across country, and he decided not to continue to Chile, instead starting a study of the local flora, which at that time was largely unresearched.